 Located in the very centre of Rome, Villa Borghese is the third largest park in the city: an enchanting park, among the most beautiful in the city, which is not only trees and wide open green space (it's also a really nice place for a picnic!), but it also houses several buildings, sculptures, museums, fountains, ponds, formal gardens, a theater, academies and cultural institutions renowned around the world.

 The main building of the villa is the Borghese Gallery, was built by the architect Flaminio Ponzio and is now one of the most important museums of the city as it hosts the works of Bernini and Antonio Canova, as well as paintings by Tiziano, Raffaello and Caravaggio.
-The gallery is best to be visited through a guided tour with skip-the-line tickets!
+The gallery of Borghese Museum is best to be visited through a guided tour with skip-the-line tickets!

 Considered one of the masterpieces of Gian Lorenzo Bernini without doubt one of the most famous sculptures in the exhibition in the impressive complex of Galleria Borghese.
 The sculpture was carried out in three years of work, from 1922 to 1925 and tells one of the legends in the book "Metamorphoses" by Ovid.

 The story is very suggestive: the god Apollo claimed to know how to use bow and arrows better than anyone else.
 Cupid, the god of love, punishes his Apollo's conceit hitting him with one of his arrows and making him fall in love with the nymph Daphne, who had previously decided to devote her entire life to the goddess of hunting, Diana.
 However, Apollo inexorably loves Daphne to the point that the woman is forced to ask for help to her father Peneus, god of the woods.
 Peneus decides to turn her into a laurel tree and this is the episode that artist Bernini decided to represent in his sculpture.